TelegraphResearch/TelegraphResearch/_posts/2014-10-06-ridesharing.md

 Hitch allowed groups of up to 3 people to be transported.
 Because a group of 3 in a pooled ride environment functionally becomes a dedicated car, we did not expect a different travel time for this group size in dedicated vehicles.
 We sought to determine how groups of two passengers compared in travel time to groups of one passenger.

-First, it is important to establish that dedicated rideshare travel time is essentially invariable across group size.
+First, it is important to establish that dedicated rideshare travel time is essentially invariable with regard to group size.
 Fewer data points were available for groups of 3 passengers, resulting in more variance.

 <a href="/images/ridesharing/travel3-full.png"><img src="/images/ridesharing/travel3.png" alt="Average Group Time from Pickup to Destination in Dedicated Vehicles as a Function of Group Arrival Rate"/></a>